Luizmardeab/Vancouver_Island_Big_trees/README.md

 ## Abstract

 Canada’s coastal temperate rainforests support some of the world’s largest trees.
 Yet, decades of logging concentrated in the most productive forests, combined with the protection of less-productive areas, have transformed much of this ecosystem into younger, homogeneous stands.
-Such biases, compounded by natural mortality and slow recruitment, place big trees among the most imperiled organisms on Earth.
-Effective conservation efforts must address these historical biases by protecting rare big-treed forests.
+Such land use and conservation biases, compounded by natural mortality and slow recruitment, place large trees among the most imperiled organisms on Earth.
+Effective conservation efforts must address these historical biases by protecting rare large-tree forests.
 Current inventories, while valuable, lack spatial resolution, accuracy, and the ability to capture forests sustaining the largest trees.
-To overcome these limitations, we developed a high-resolution (10-m) big-treed forest map by integrating airborne LiDAR, satellite imagery, and a deep learning approach.
-From the 2.7 million hectares of forests, we identified approximately 133,000 hectares of big-treed forests.
-Roughly half occurred within human-modified landscapes and half within regions with reduced accessibility and limited disturbance.
-Of these last remaining big-treed forests, 62% were unprotected.
-Notably, less than a quarter of the existing protected areas (PAs) and 27% Other Effective area-based Conservation Measures (OECMs) contain at least 1 ha of big-treed forest.
-Together, these results show that big-treed forests are under-protected, highly fragmented, and vulnerable to further human-caused loss.
-Our study presents a scalable, open-access framework for high-accuracy mapping and monitoring of big-treed forests, supporting targeted conservation of these rare and vulnerable ecosystems.
+To overcome these limitations, we developed a scalable, open-access framework integrating airborne LiDAR and Sentinel-1 and -2 imagery to identify, monitor, and support management of the remaining large-tree forests.
+We demonstrated this framework for Vancouver Island, BC, home to some of the world’s largest trees.
+Across ~2.7 million ha of forests, we identified approximately 133,000 hectares of large-tree forests.
+Roughly half were directly exposed to human pressures, while the remainder occurred in less accessible, lower disturbance areas.
+Of these last remaining large-tree forests, 73% were outside formal protected areas (PAs).
+Notably, the protected portion of these forests was highly fragmented, with fewer than one-quarter of PAs containing more than 1 ha of large-tree forests.
+Together, these results show that large-trees under-protected, highly fragmented, and vulnerable to further human-caused loss.
+Our study provided a transferable approach to support targeted conservation and monitoring of these rare and vulnerable ecosystems.

 ---

-## Significance Statement

-Big-treed forests are among the most ecologically valuable yet most threatened components of coastal temperate rainforests.
-Their conservation is hindered by the lack of accurate, high-resolution maps that can identify areas where the largest trees persist, thereby informing policy.
-We address this gap by developing a 10-m big-treed forest map using airborne LiDAR, satellite imagery, and deep learning, revealing their true extent, distribution, and protection status.
-Our results indicate that these forests are rare, highly fragmented, and disproportionately unprotected, with approximately half located in remote regions with limited access and the other half in human-modified landscapes.
-Although our study focused on Vancouver Island, Canada, our approach provides a scalable, open-access framework to guide conservation planning and long-term monitoring of threatened big-treed ecosystems worldwide.

----

 ## Keywords
-Keystones, LiDAR, Multispectral Imagery, Old-growth forests, SAR imagery.
+Airborne LiDAR, Forest conservation, GeoAI, Old-growth forests, Synthetic aperture radar.

 ---